 One of the most critical parts of growing peanuts is timing of harvest to make maximum grade and yield.
 Two measurements are made from a sample taken directly out of the drying wagon.
 FM or foreign matter denotes the percent or amount of plant material, rocks, or soil that is in a load of peanut.
-Foreign matter is increased by digging with soils too wet or dry or peanuts vines not properly cured.
+Foreign matter increases if soils are either too wet or too dry while digging, or if peanuts vines are not properly cured.
 Peanut combines can be adjusted to some extent to blow more or less air to help reduce the trash along with having the vines in the proper condition when harvesting.
 LSK or loose shelled kernels is the percent of peanut shelled during the harvest process, which may be due to too high a picker speed, too much air blowing peanuts against something sharp in the combine, or the picker fingers being set too aggressively.

-A sample is then taken and shelled and the following are determined on a percentage basis: SMK (sound mature kernels) is the percentage of those peanut that are shelled for grading and determined to be mature, while SS (sound splits) is the percentage that are good peanuts but are split.
+A sample is then taken from wagons or trucks after harvest and shelled and the following are determined on a percentage basis: SMK (sound mature kernels) is the percentage of those peanut that are shelled for grading and determined to be mature, while SS (sound splits) is the percentage that are good peanuts but are split.
 OK is the percentage of other kernels that may be immature or very small.
-ELK is the percentage of extra large kernel that ride over a certain screen size that manufacturers may use for special candy purposes.
+ELK is the percentage of extra-large kernel that ride over a certain screen size that manufacturers may use for special candy purposes.
 Certain peanuts have a tendency to have larger seed than others but growers seldom are paid for this.
-DK are kernels that are damaged due to disease, insects or other factors.
-Grades are based mostly on TSMK or the total sound mature kernels.
-Grades in the mid 70s are considered good and the grower probably did a good job timing the digging.
-If a peanut grade were 73% SMK and 2% SS for a 75 grade, the other 25% would be shells and other kernels.
+DK or Damaged Kernels are kernels that are damaged due to disease, insects, or other factors.
+Grades are based mostly on TSMK or Total Sound Mature Kernels.
+Grades in the mid-70s are considered good and are indicative of good timing on the digging.
+If the SMK were 73% and SS were 2% SS, the grade would be 75%, while the other 25% would be shells and OK or DK.
 Some peanut varieties have thicker shells and will have lower grades than other varieties.
 Many growers may start digging too soon if they have large acreages and the first few loads of peanuts will grade in the upper 60s or low 70s.
-Low grades can be caused by digging too early or having periods of drought when pegs did not set and there are "two" crops of peanuts, one set early and one set later when moisture returned.
+Low grades can also be caused by periods of drought when pegs did not set.
+This could lead to "two" crops of peanuts, one that sets early and one that sets later when moisture returns.
 This makes it difficult to determine when to dig since there will be some very mature peanuts along with some very immature peanuts that were set later.
-Irrigated peanuts are usually easier to determine proper digging date since moisture can be supplied for a continuous set of peanuts.
+With irrigated peanuts, it is usually easier to determine proper digging date since moisture can be supplied for a continuous set of peanuts.
 However, other factors like disease control and weather conditions can determine digging date and these often cause yield losses.
-Vines should be kept disease free as much as possible in case weather forces you to delay digging by a week or more and healthy vines will retain mature peanuts better than dying, diseased vines.
-A week early or late digging peanuts can make 500 lbs/A difference or more in yield and several points in grade.
+Vines should be kept disease free as much as possible in case weather forces you to delay digging by a week or more.
+Healthy vines will retain mature peanuts better than diseased vines.
+A week early or late digging peanuts can make 500 lb/A difference or more in yield and several points in grade.
 Five hundred pounds of peanuts are worth about \$90 and the difference between a grade of 69 and 75 on a 4000 lb/A peanut crop is worth about \$50.
 One key for high yields and profit is to keep vines healthy and dig on time.